Meet our alumni

 Have you got a great story to tell?
 We'd love to hear about your remarkable career

-Ange is the energetic voice and newsreader on Nova 106.9's Brisbane radio breakfast show “Ash, Kip and Luttsy" and has spent close to a decade working in newsrooms across Australia.
+Ange is the energetic voice and newsreader on Nova 106.9's Brisbane radio breakfast show and has spent over a decade working in newsrooms across Australia.

 Olympian and Commonwealth Games gold medallist Cameron McEvoy is studying a Bachelor of Science and has recently been named an ambassador for the 2018 Commonwealth Games.

 Passed down learnings from the Ngunnawal women has led to cultural safe havens in the birthing suite.